King Tides Resources for Educators

 • Upload photos and then check back to view the photographic data displayed on an interactive Story Map.
 Participants can upload their photos via a web browser or download an app (which will allow them to input their data on location and finish uploading later when they're on WiFi).
 No personal information need be submitted.
 You and your students can practice using the app ahead of time - we'll delete photos taken outside of the King Tides period.

-• Create a video for the Coastal Commission's Climate Video Challenge, open to middle and high school students.
-This year's theme is "How is your community responding to the climate crisis?"
-Entries are due May 31, 2023.
+• Create a podcast, a photo essay, or a narrative essay for the Coastal Commission's Climate Storytelling Contest, open to middle and high school students.
+Entries are due in the spring.

 • Research historical photos of chosen locations and observe changes over time.
 One source for photos of the outer coast is the California Coastal Records Project.
 Choose "time comparison" to view all available photos of a location.
 Your city library or historical society may also have photos.